5 Smart Ways to Leverage Your Home Equity

 Using home equity for higher education expenses

 The rise of college tuition and fees has left many families wondering how they can afford college.
-Keep in mind that the average tuition at a four-year public university reached $9,970 nationally for the 2017-18 school year, but that costs rise to $20,770 per year when you include room and board.
+Keep in mind that the average tuition at a four-year public university reached $10,230 nationally for the 2018-19 school year, but that cost rises to $21,370 per year per year when you include room and board.
 That’s a ton of money for almost anyone, but families with home equity have a distinct advantage since they can use their equity to help fund tuition costs.

-But, paying tuition isn’t the only way families can use their home equity to pay for school.
-According to the U.S. Department of Education, student borrowers belonging in the FY 2014 borrower cohort (Oct.
-1, 2013 to Sept.
-30, 2016) defaulted on their student loans at a rate of 11.5%.
-Meanwhile, the median debt loan for students with a bachelor’s degree was $25,000 in 2016 according to Pew Research Center.
+But paying tuition isn’t the only way families can use their home equity to pay for school.
+According to the U.S. Department of Education, student borrowers who graduated in the 2013-14 fiscal year defaulted on their student loans at a rate of 10.8% by the end of 2017.
+Meanwhile, the median debt load for students with a bachelor’s degree was $25,000 in 2016 according to Pew Research Center.

 As a parent, you may be more than willing to access your home equity to help your son or daughter pay for school or pay off their student debt.
 Either way, you could improve your child’s quality of life and help them reach educational goals that can lead to higher earnings later on.

 Pros of using home equity for higher education:

 - You could secure a lower interest rate.
 Parents planning to pay off loans for their children anyway could get a lower interest rate by using a home equity loan versus federal or private student loans.
 However, it depends on the type of student loan and how home equity rates compare.
 A federal Direct PLUS loan taken out since July 2018 comes with a rate of 7.6%, for example.
 You may be able to get a home equity loan with a rate lower than that depending on your creditworthiness, notes DiBugnara.